-Constitution of

-Bethany Community Church

-of Washington, Illinois

-Adopted April 7, 2019

-ARTICLE I: DEFINITION AND PURPOSE OF THIS CONSTITUTION

-We believe that God has called together the members, leaders, and staff of Bethany Community Church of Washington, Illinois to glorify God as we proclaim Jesus Christ as Lord and prepare His people to worship Him forever.
+Constitution of Bethany Community Church Washington, Illinois Adopted April 27, 2025 ARTICLE I: DEFINITION AND PURPOSE OF THIS CONSTITUTION We believe that God has called together the members, leaders, and staff of Bethany Community Church of Washington, Illinois to glorify God as we proclaim Jesus Christ as Lord and prepare His people to worship Him forever.
 This document is intended to be a statement of how we believe we have been led of God, by the Holy Scripture, and by the Spirit, to organize our effort to pursue this purpose.
 It neither supersedes nor stands equal to the Holy Scriptures as a rule of authority.
 It also does not supersede that authority that God has delivered to the Body of Believers that make up the local assembly referred to as Bethany Community Church of Washington, Illinois.
 As the Lord may lead, or as our growth in knowledge and understanding of the Holy Scriptures and the Will of God increases, it is expected that this Constitution may require amendment to reflect that increase in knowledge and understanding.
 Amendment shall occur as described in Article V of this document.

-ARTICLE II: NAME

-The name of this local church shall be Bethany Community Church of Washington, Illinois.

-ARTICLE III: PURPOSE AND VALUES OF MINISTRY

-Bethany Community Church exists to glorify God as we proclaim Jesus Christ as Lord and prepare His people to worship Him forever.
+ARTICLE II: NAME The name of this local church shall be Bethany Community Church of Washington, Illinois.
+ARTICLE III: PURPOSE, VALUES, AND CLAUSES OF MINISTRY Purpose statement This corporation is organized exclusively for charitable, religious, and educational purposes under section 501(c)(3) of the Internal Revenue Code of 1986, or corresponding section of any future federal tax code, including, but not limited to glorifying God as we proclaim Jesus Christ as Lord and prepare His people to worship Him forever.
 We are committed to...